I have been listening to your podcast for a couple of weeks now and I have to say that its top notch. Great job and keep the awesome content coming.

 Further translation: Human nature isn’t rational.
 It blows bubbles and then pops bubbles.

-Denise Shull is a performance and decision coach to traders and athletes.
+My guest today is Denise Shull, a performance and decision coach to traders and athletes.
 She is well known for her effectiveness in assessing performance under high pressure situations.
 Denise began her Wall Street career in 1994 as trader and desk manager on the Chicago Board Options Exchange.
 She was always fascinated by the psychology side of trading from the outset of her trading career.
 In 2015 she offered critical insight on how to put together one of the main characters of the hit show “Billions” on Showtime.